Who runs the United Way of Central Georgia?

 United Way of Central Georgia is governed by its Board of Trustees, a diverse group of volunteers from across Central Georgia.
 They determine policy and oversee every aspect of the organization.
 Volunteers determine how contributions should be distributed to the local partner agencies.
 Professional staff provide support to volunteers, plan and organize the annual fundraising campaign and manage day-to-day activities.

-What is United Way of Central Georgia's relationship to United Way of America?
+What is United Way of Central Georgia's relationship to United Way Worldwide?

-United Way of America is the national voluntary membership organization for over 1,400 independent local United Way organizations across the country.
+United Way Worldwide is the national voluntary membership organization (trade organization) for over 1,400 independent local United Way organizations across the country and the globe.
 United Way of Central Georgia is an independent, autonomous organization governed by its own Board of Trustees, and headed by its own president.
-United Way of America does not manage, control, direct, set policies for or govern United Way of Central Georgia.
+United Way Worldwide does not manage, control, direct, set policies for or govern United Way of Central Georgia.

-There are a lot of agencies out there.
+There are a lot of program partners out there.
 Why should I give to the Community Impact Fund?

-Why do United Way funded agencies do their own fundraising activities and charge for services?
+Why do United Way funded program partners do their own fundraising activities and charge for services?

-How does an organization become a United Way member agency?
+How does an organization become a United Way member program partner?

 Are donations to United Way tax deductible?

-Who decides how much money each agency receives?
+Who decides how much money each program partner receives?